 Natural or adoptive parents are entitled up to 63 weeks of parental leave.
 One parent can take the entire leave or the time can be combined and/or shared.

 Quick Tip: Some employers supplement and/or top-up these government-paid leaves with private leave coverage that benefits employers and employees through improved attraction and retention.

-Again, this varies slightly from province to province, but for British Columbia and Alberta, employees are entitled to 5 unpaid days each 12-month period for sick leave or family responsibility leave.
+Again, this varies slightly from province to province.
+In British Columbia, employees are entitled to 5 paid sick days and an additional 3 unpaid sick days for each 12-month period.
 The Canadian Labour Code also includes 3 paid days after an employee has been at the company for three consecutive months.
 Employees are also entitled to other leaves of absence which include:

 Employees with a family member of a critically ill child or adult are eligible for up to 17 weeks or 37 weeks of unpaid leave depending on the family member.
 Read more about Leaves Related to Critical Illness.